d-dilsiz/cluster-robust/README.md

 # Cluster-Robust  Heteroskedasticity-Consistent Standard Errors

 This repository explains and illustrates a variety of cluster-robust heteroskedasticity-consistent standard error estimators.
+It was created by <a rel="creator" href="https://twitter.com/DuzgunDilsiz">Düzgün Dilsiz</a> (University of Basel) for teaching purposes.

 <img src="pictures/banner.png" width="500">

+## File structure and data overview

 ## License